Brandy Norwood: 2002–2005: Full Moon and Afrodisiac

-Full Moon, Norwood's third studio album, was released in February 2002.
+Full Moon, Norwood's third album, was released in February 2002.
 It was composed of R&B and pop-oriented songs, many of them co-created with Jerkins, Warryn Campbell and Mike City.
 The album debuted at number 2 on the Billboard 200 and topped the Top R&B/Hip-Hop Albums chart.
 Its lead single "What About Us?" became a worldwide top-ten hit, and the album's title track was a Top 20 hit in the United States and the UK.
 Media reception was generally lukewarm, with Rolling Stone describing the album as "frantic, faceless, fake-sexy R&B." Within the coming year, Norwood and Robert "Big Bert" Smith began writing and producing for other artists such as Toni Braxton, Kelly Rowland, and Kiley Dean.
-Norwood's foray into reality television began in 2002 with the MTV series Diary Presents Brandy: Special Delivery; the show documented the final months of Norwood's pregnancy and the birth of her daughter Sy'rai.
+Norwood's foray into reality television began in 2002 with the MTV series Diary Presents Brandy: Special Delivery; the show documented the final months of Norwood's pregnancy and the birth of her daughter Sy'Rai.

 Norwood performing during Afrodisiacs album release party in New York City in July 2004.